Air Fryer vs Convection Oven what's the difference and which one is right for your kitchen counter top?

 Looking to cook your favorite pizza or make a batch of delicious cookies ?
 Then guess what that probably won't go so well in the basket of an air fryer!

-Air Fryer vs Convection Oven which should you buy ?
+Air Fryer or Convection Oven which should you buy ?

 As stated earlier we would definetly see the convection oven as the better long term investment for your kitchen.